-- It is the product owner's responsibility to organize proper regular inspections maintenance to ensure long-term safety, reliability, durability, operability and warranty for the product.
+- It is the product owner's responsibility to organize proper regular inspections maintenance to ensure longterm safety, reliability, durability, operability and warranty for the product.
 Keep this manual in a safe, accessible location during the whole lifetime of the product. - The owner must keep a record (log book) of all maintenance activities and usage relating to the product. - Different maintenance actions must be carried out at different intervals and by different persons, all of whom must be qualified and authorized to perform the checks which relate to them. - Daily checks and minor lubrication must be carried out by operators.
 These checks are very important to catch small faults before they become major faults. - Maintenance actions, excluding the daily actions performed by operators, must be done by service personnel who are authorized by the manufacturer or manufacturer's representative. - The owner shall ensure that replacement parts and materials meet the specifications defined by the product manufacturer.

-Do not modify the product without the manufacturer's permission.
+WARNING Do not modify the product without the manufacturer's permission.
 Any modifications to the product structures or performance values must only be made after they have been approved by the product's manufacturer.
 NOTICE Modifying the product without the manufacturer or manufacturer's representative approval can invalidate the guarantee.
 Furthermore, the manufacturer does not accept responsibility for accidents which happen as a consequence of unauthorized modifications.
 WARNING Failure to regularly and properly maintain the product can result in death, injury or damage.
+WARNING Do not allow the product to be used if it is not in proper condition.
+Contact a service agent authorized by the manufacturer or manufacturer's representative immediately in case of doubts!
+The usage of a defective product can result in serious damage, injury or death.
 CAUTION Only use genuine spare parts, materials and lubricants approved by the product's manufacturer or manufacturer's representative.
-Consult your spare parts catalog for further information. --------- ---
+Consult your spare parts catalog for further information.
 Before maintenance the owner must see the instructions in chapter "Safety first"